DCS-210/project-lizakemuntopatrick/README.md

----
-title: Project title
-author: by Liza Dubinsky, Kemunto Ongera, Patrick Bergin
+Lessons to be Learned from Super Bowl Advertisements by Liza Dubinsky, Kemunto Ongera, Patrick Bergin
-output: github_document
----

 ## Summary